Optimal allocation patterns and optimal seed mass of a perennial plant: Optimal allocation model

-The seed dormancy is modeled as an ability of a plant to choose the time of sprouting $t_0 \in [0,T]$.
-For simplicity we assume that a seed cannot spoil, and it does not use any resources for life-sustaining activities, thus:
+Seed dormancy is modelled as the ability of a plant to choose the time of germination $t_0 \in [0,T]$.
+For simplicity we assume that a seed cannot decay and it does not use any resources for life-sustaining activities before germination.
+Thus

+To model the mortality of a parental plant, we introduce the function $\tilde L:[0,T] \to [0,1]$. $\tilde L(t)$ is the probability of survival of a parental plant to age $t$.
+We assume in this paper that mortality is only age-dependent and does not depend on the size of a plant.
+Since the time of germination may vary, it makes sense to introduce the function $L_{t_0}$, defined by relation $L_{t_0}(t)=\tilde L(t_0-t)$.
+In what follows, we write for short $L=L_{t_0}$.